 One of these instances was our culinary market tour in Santiago.
 With the amount of people shopping for groceries at La Vega market, and the pace at which we were navigating through the crowds, using my camera became a bit of a hassle.
 My phone picked up on the correct lighting much faster than I could adjust for with my camera, and, by using my phone, I was able to keep up with our guide to listen to her anecdotes about certain vendors, spices and local foods.

-The second instance was during our horseback riding excursions in Patagonia.
+The second instance was when we were riding horses in Patagonia.
 I knew we were going to be seeing a big portion of Torres del Paine National Park, as well as an authentic estancia, on our first ride.
 I was tempted to bring my camera, but, by the suggestion of our guide, I opted to leave it at the barn.
 I’m so glad I did, because it was much easier to take my phone out of my pocket to snap a few shots while we were riding than to be worried about my camera bouncing around all day.

 It’s also important to note that with the editing software available on phones today (I’ll go into this a little bit more below) it’s simple to adjust your photos slightly before you send them off to friends and family or post them on your social platforms.